ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

 Templates are used to define the various layouts you will need for your site and should be put into a _templates/_ directory in your workspace directory.
 You will need to define at least one page template for your project in order to get control over the output of your site, called _page-tempate.js_.

-So using the project structure we setup previously, with a default template to handle page generation would now look like this:
+So using the project structure we setup previously, adding your own custom page layout would leave you with a directory layout ike this:
 ```render bash
 .
 ├── package-lock.json